 There are so many great things about Vietnamese food.
-The Vietnamese are masters of making food that will touch all of your senses.
+The Vietnamese are masters of making food that will touch your senses.

 Vietnamese food is delicious and is gaining in popularity—one of the reasons is that good Vietnamese food uses only fresh herbs and ingredients.
 Vietnamese food also touches all of our five senses.
 The Vietnamese are masters at using sweet and sour tastes for their food.